jjakon11/R_MyFirstLesson/README.md

-# My Fisrt R Lesson
+# My First R Lesson

 *What will you do when you encounter an error*